 North Korean Christians are living evidence that God’s Word, and especially His promises, bring strength.
 The North Korean church realizes that there has never been a spiritual breakthrough in a hard place without suffering.
 Many North Koreans discover that Jesus Christ is God—not the Kims.
 They commit their lives to Him despite the fact that it will cost them a great deal of pain.
 Jesus is their only hope for this life and the next.

-Open Doors comes alongside our persecuted family in North Korea, supplying them with much needed physical and spiritual food.
-Each year, thousands of tons of food, medicine, clothes, books, Bibles and other materials are distributed in North Korea.
+Open Doors comes alongside our persecuted family from North Korea, working through our network in China to help strengthen the church.
+Each year, thousands of tons of food, medicine, clothes, books, Bibles and other materials are distributed to Christians who are able to make it out of North Korea.

-“Your help is proof that God has not forgotten us,” says one local Christian.
+“Your help is proof that God has not forgotten us,” says one Christian who was helped in China.

 Believers in North Korea don’t fight their battle alone.
 As the church, we’re called to support them, so that God’s Kingdom continues to grow and advance.
 And it could be that the North Korean church suddenly appears at the doorstep in nearby countries.